Business Asset Protection in Florida

 Book a Consultation

-Where Business Liability Comes From
+Where Does Business Liability Come From?

 Business creditor claims originate from the business’s own operations.
 A customer slips and falls at a business location.
 A product causes injury.
 An employee commits negligence within the scope of employment.
 A vendor sues over a contract dispute.
-In each case, the claim runs against the business entity itself, and all assets owned by that entity are at risk.
+In each case, the claim runs against the business entity, and all assets owned by that entity are at risk.

 Personal creditor claims against the business owner are a separate problem.
 When a business owner is sued individually and the creditor attempts to reach the owner’s interest in the business, the analysis shifts to protecting the owner’s membership interest rather than the business’s own assets.